 OICR is an innovative cancer research institute located in the MaRS Centre in the Discovery District in downtown Toronto.
 OICR is addressing significant challenges in cancer research with multi-disciplinary, multi-institutional teams.
 New discoveries to prevent, detect and treat cancer will be moved from the bench to practical applications in patients.
 The OICR team is growing quickly.
 We are innovative, dedicated professionals who bring expertise to each of our roles.
 We are looking for individuals interested in being part of a culture of excellence that will result in Ontario being recognized internationally as a leading jurisdiction for cancer research.

-Launched in December 2005, OICR is an independent institute funded by the Government of Ontario through the Ministry of Research, Innovation and Science.
+Launched in December 2005, OICR is an independent institute funded by the Government of Ontario through the Ministry of Economic Development, Job Creation and Trade.